philmon4/linuxretrobasic/README.md

 Current state
 =============
-shell script compiles code under 64bit Ubuntu.
+make.sh script compiles code under 64bit Ubuntu.
 *  Terminal display:
 Has basic cursor movement and delete functionality for line editor entry.
 Also clear screen and cursor position updating.
-Terminal tested using direct running in gnome terminal.
-This basic operation should work using a serial terminal like screen too.
+Terminal IO tested using in gnome terminal.
+This should work using a serial terminal like screen too.
+So it could be ported to other platforms at this point.
 * Interpreter:
 Some basic commands, and program entry seem to work.
-[TODO, get some test written]
+[TODO, get some test written] Fixed a 'bug' in integer value tokens, removing assumption of longs being 4 byte, which might be true in Arduino, IDK.

 Stages